obodnikov/pollen-web-application/README.md

 2. **View Location**: See your current location displayed as a human-readable place name
 3. **Check Weather**: View current temperature and weather conditions
 4. **View Pollen Data**: See current pollen levels for your area
+5. **View 3-Day Forecast**: Click the "Forecast" button to see detailed pollen forecasts
+6. **Analyze Trends**: Use the visual charts to see pollen levels across the next 3 days
+7. **Identify Pollen Types**: See which specific trees, grasses, or weeds are affecting your area
-5. **Read Recommendations**: Follow health advice based on pollen levels
+8. **Read Recommendations**: Follow health advice based on pollen levels
-6. **Switch Languages**: Use the language selector to toggle between English and Russian
+9. **Switch Languages**: Use the language selector to toggle between English and Russian
-7. **Refresh Data**: Click the refresh button to get updated information
+10. **Refresh Data**: Click the refresh button to get updated information
-8. **Add to Home Screen**: On iOS/Android, add the app to your home screen for quick access
+11. **Add to Home Screen**: On iOS/Android, add the app to your home screen for quick access

 ## API Configuration 🔧

 ### Google Pollen API (Required)
 - **Endpoint**: `https://pollen.googleapis.com/v1/forecast:lookup`
 - **Required Parameters**: API key, latitude, longitude
+- **Forecast Period**: 3 days (today + next 2 days)
-- **Optional Parameters**: days (forecast period), languageCode
+- **Optional Parameters**: languageCode (ru/en supported)
 - **Cost**: Paid service with generous free tier

 ### OpenStreetMap Nominatim API (Free - Used for Location Names)